ProcStack/procstack.github.io/AIDev/aiIntro.htm.md

         You could guess,

-All the recent AI stuff has been quite serendipitous for my creation!
+All the recent AI hullabaloo (2019-...)

+Has been quite serendipitous for my creation!